ivanjdevs/Claude-Skills/README.md

 # Claude-Skills
-This repository contains some skills of different kinds that you can upload and use in your Claude account.
+This repository contains various skills that you can upload and use with your Claude account.